 A good pair of hiking boots will cost between $150-$200, with more expensive waterproof boots costing more.

 If you hike over rough terrain you’ll probably want something relatively high laced.
 You want to get support above your ankle.
 How much higher depends on your style, but make sure you get plenty of support.

-Always test your boots using socks that closely match what you will use.
+Always test your boots using the type of hiking sock you will use.
 Thick, moisture-wicking, cotton or blend are perfect.
 You can’t tell what the results will be if you try them on with casual or even sports socks.